Folio III Field Notes

 \[ a_2 = \text{softmax}(z_2) = \begin{bmatrix}\frac{2.447}{2.855}, \frac{0.408}{2.855}\end{bmatrix} \approx \begin{bmatrix}0.857, 0.143\end{bmatrix} \]

-In the end, this transformation has converted our original values into a probability distribution, where the first class has about an 85.69% probability and the second class has about a 14.31% probability.
+This transformation has converted our raw outputs into a probability distribution — the first class has roughly an 85.7% probability and the second class about 14.3%.

-And that's just one forward pass through the network!
-Imagine doing this for thousands of samples in a dataset.
+And that's just one forward pass through the network.
+Imagine doing this for thousands of samples.

 Step 5: Backpropagation

-Backpropagation is the process of updating the weights and biases of the network based on the error between the predicted output and the actual output.
+Backpropagation updates the weights and biases of the network using the error between predicted and actual output.

 \[ L(y, \hat{y}) = -\sum_{i=1}^{C} y_i \log(\hat{y}_i) \]

-For cross-entropy loss with softmax output, if y is a one-hot encoded vector with the true class index, then:
+For cross-entropy with softmax output, if \( y \) is one-hot then:

 \[ \frac{\partial L}{\partial a_2} = -\frac{y}{a_2} \]

-A key property of softmax combined with cross-entropy loss is that:
+A key property of softmax + cross-entropy is:

 \[ \frac{\partial L}{\partial z_2} = a_2 - y \]